chaitin/strapdown-zeta/README.md

 ### For hackers

 You can hack this project any way you want.
-Please follow the following build instructions get started.
+Please follow the following build instructions to get started.

 ## Build